How to stop Gambling Minnesota

 Gambling can be a serious problem in Minnesota; many people need help.
 Gambling problems can cause financial difficulties, strained relationships, stress, depression, and other mental health issues.
 Fortunately, support is available for those affected by gambling addiction in Minnesota.

 Gamblers Anonymous (GA) provides free support to individuals struggling with compulsive gambling.
 GA meetings offer an opportunity for members to discuss their struggles and receive understanding from others facing similar challenges.
 The organization also offers online resources such as pamphlets and articles about recovering from gambling disorders.
-In addition, GA has a list of chapters throughout the state that provides individualized assistance tailored to each person’s needs.
+In addition, GA has a list of chapters throughout the state that provide individualized assistance tailored to each person’s needs.

 The Minnesota Department of Human Services also provides helpful information on its website about problem gambling in Minnesota.
 It includes a toll-free helpline staffed 24/7, which connects callers with caring professionals who can give advice and connect them to local treatment options.
 Furthermore, the department has published several fact sheets explicitly designed to answer questions about gambling problems in the state.